 LATIN AMERICA & THE CARIBBEAN

-AJWS works to promote human rights and end poverty in seven countries in Latin America and the Caribbean.
+AJWS works to promote human rights and end poverty in six countries in Latin America and the Caribbean.
 From helping earthquake survivors in Haiti rebuild their lives to protecting the land of indigenous communities in Mexico, we support people who are on the frontlines of social change.

 In the Dominican Republic, AJWS focuses on advancing the civil and political rights of those most affected by racism, including Haitian migrants and Dominicans of Haitian descent, who are discriminated against because of their skin color.
 We also work to enable women, girls and LGBTQI+ Dominicans to live with safety, health and dignity.

 In Guatemala, AJWS focuses on ending violence and discrimination against women, youth and Indigenous people, and protecting the land and natural resources that farmers need to survive.
 AJWS grantees also protect human rights defenders seen as threats by the country’s deeply corrupt government.

 In Haiti, AJWS focuses on promoting human rights and protecting Haitian land from damaging development projects as the country recovers from the devastating earthquake in 2010 and decades of coups, dictatorships, occupations and invasions.
 Despite deep corruption across Haiti’s leadership, AJWS grantees fight for transparency and accountability at the highest levels of power.

 In Mexico, AJWS grantee organizations support the fight for justice and truth waged by groups of families of people “disappeared” during the country’s ongoing armed conflict.
 They also defend vulnerable Mexican communities from damaging development projects and corporate interests, as well as promote the rights of Indigenous people to self-determination, and to the land, food and water essential for their survival.